wpilibsuite/frc-docs/source/docs/software/commandbased/command-groups.rst

       SequentialCommandGroup{FooCommand(), BarCommand()};

-This is called an :ref:`inline <inlined-commands>` command definition, and is very handy for circumstances where command groups are not likely to be reused, and writing an entire class for them would be wasteful.
+This is called an :ref:`inline <docs/software/commandbased/convenience-features:Inline command definitions>` command definition, and is very handy for circumstances where command groups are not likely to be reused, and writing an entire class for them would be wasteful.

 Recursive composition of command groups
 ---------------------------------------